 I am blessed to have wonderful apple orchards close by where you can pluck your own fruit from the trees.
 It is a delight to watch the children scurry among the rows of graceful branches, heavy with their delicious gifts.
 They search for the best trees that hold the hanging fruit just out of their reach.
 Mothers and fathers quickly catch up, carrying the baskets that will soon be filled with the ripe, red jewels.
 Many of the orchards still press fresh apple cider, and one of the towns holds an annual Apple Peach Festival.
-It is small town Americana at its best, with local music, good food, and the crowning of a beautiful young lady who will reign as the Apple Peach Queen until the changing of the seasons has completed yet another cycle.
+It is small town Americana at its best, with local music, tasty food, and the crowning of a beautiful young lady who will reign as the Apple Peach Queen until the changing of the seasons has completed yet another cycle.

 Fall will soon give way to Father Frost but while we can still revel among the foliage, I give you some apples stories to enchant, delight and nourish you.
 Enjoy!